circleci/lunch-n-learn/README.md

 You can read more about workflows here: https://circleci.com/docs/2.0/workflows/#overview

-### Adding some changes to use the workspaces functionality
+### Adding some changes to use Workspaces

-Each workflow has an associated workspace which can be used to transfer files to downstream jobs as the workflow progresses.
+Each Workflow has an associated Workspace which can be used to transfer files to downstream jobs as the workflow progresses.
 You can use workspaces to pass along data that is unique to this run and which is needed for downstream jobs.
 Try updating `config.yml` to the following:

 ```yml
 version: 2